-(3) "Adopt" the request.
-In this case we will meet the full cost of making the change
+(3) "adopt" the request.
+In this case we will meet the full cost of making the change.

-A request may be adopted if Greater Wellington considers the benefit of the change accrues wholly to the community as distinct from the person or persons making the request.
+A request may be adopted if the Council considers the benefit of the change accrues wholly to the community as distinct from the person or persons making the request.